 John’s extensive travels have shown him many cuisines, and joining Heritage after his position as AGM of Katy Trail Ice House Outpost, it’s safe to say that John has a passion for food.
 The art form in which a sear and sizzle can bring out the deepest of flavors from a prime cut of beef, how a dish with the right amount of texture and diversity can light a firework in your mouth, and how even the simplest of ingredients with the right amount of care and craft can create a complex plate that can leave a lasting impression on people are all reasons why John spent seven years in the Food and Beverage industry.
 The food and the people.

-John met his wife in Dallas two years ago and they are expecting a daughter in mid October.
+John and his wife spend time at home loving on their daughter, Myers.
 If they’re not out enjoying the sun and some good food on a patio, they’re at home with their three dogs, Cohen, Ellie, and Ted.
 If John has his wife’s permission, you can find him hacking up the local golf course.